mmdagent-ex/site-doc/content.en/docs/85_mdf.md

 ## Network

-※ Effective when using Plugin_Remote
+Note: Effective when using Plugin_Remote.

-※ The values in this section are not default values, but sample values
+Note: In this section the values are sample values, not defaults.

-### When using a WebSocket server
+### Using a WebSocket server

-Specify the hostname, port number, and path of the WebSocket connection
+Specify the WebSocket host, port, and path.

 {{<mdf>}}
 Plugin_Remote_Websocket_Host=localhost